 In accordance with the Company's amended and restated certificate of incorporation, which was filed immediately following the closing of its IPO, the Company is authorized to issue 750,000,000 shares of common stock, with a par value of \$0.0001 per share, and 20,000,000 shares of undesignated preferred stock, with a par value of \$0.0001 per share.
 Holders of the Company's common stock are entitled to one vote for each share held on all matters submitted to a vote of its stockholders.
 Holders of the Company's common stock have no cumulative voting rights.
-Further, as of September 30, 2016, holders of the Company's common stock have no recemptive, conversion, redemption or subscription rights and there are no sinking fund provisions applicable to the Company's common stock.
+Further, as of September 30, 2016, holders of the Company's common stock have no preemptive, conversion, redemption or subscription rights and there are no sinking fund provisions applicable to the Company's common stock.
 Upon liquidation, dissolution or winding-up of the Company, holders of the Company's common stock are entitled to share ratably in all assets remaining after payment of all liabilities and the liquidation preferences of any outstanding shares of preferred stock.
-Subject to preferences that may be applicable to any outstanding shares of preferred stock, holders of the Company's common stock are entitled to receive dividends, if any, as may be declared from time to time by the Company's board of directors.
+Subject to preferences that may be applicable to any outstanding shares of preferred stock, holders of the Company's board of directors.
 As of September 30, 2016, there were no outstanding shares of preferred stock.